candacelax/grounded-vision-parser/README.md

 Start from understanding .exp file, and read the `mainclass` variable defined in `build.xml` to find main entry point.

 ## Running Model

->The script _pipeline.sh_ runs a model from start to finish (this includes training and test).
-> pipeline.sh has many required and optional arguments.
+The script _pipeline.sh_ runs a model from start to finish (this includes training and test). pipeline.sh has many required and optional arguments.
 Run `pipeline.sh -h` for a detailed description of arguments.

-> We write (most of) the experiment files from scratch.
+We write (most of) the experiment files from scratch.
 The **EXPNAME.exp** file is written from scratch.
 We write a unique file for each fold of the cross-validation, defining the training and test sets.

-> The libraries and model are recompiled.
+The libraries and model are recompiled.

-<br><br><br>
+sample commands:
+`./pipeline.sh -r RUNNAME -e 5 -g 180 -l 180 -v s -o PORT -O 1 -t w` `./pipeline.sh -d visionparser -r testing -e 5 -g 180 -l 180 -v s -t f`